 Do you know what else is in season when strawberries are in season?
 Spinach.
 And Kale.
 And a whole plethora of leafy greens!
 It’s a match made in heaven.

 This was my first time I made the salad with kale instead of spinach and it passed the test.
-In fact, I like that kale is a little heartier than the more delicate spinach to stand up to all the creamy richness from the cheese and avocado.
+I like that kale is a little heartier than the more delicate spinach to stand up to all the creamy richness from the cheese and avocado.

 That Ambrosia Salad